Skip to content

 View as Markdown

-Volumes are FUSE-based mounts that provide shared file access across Daytona Sandboxes.
+Volumes are FUSE-based mounts that provide shared file access across Daytona sandboxes.
 They enable sandboxes to read from large files instantly - no need to upload files manually to each sandbox.
 Volume data is stored in an S3-compatible object store.

 • multiple volumes can be mounted to a single sandbox